ono-midori/ono-midori.github.io/techs/zguide.md

 Here are some tips for remembering the semantics.
 DEALER is like an asynchronous REQ socket, and ROUTER is like an asynchronous REP socket.
 Where we use a REQ socket, we can use a DEALER; we just have to read and write the envelope ourselves.
 Where we use a REP socket, we can stick a ROUTER; we just need to manage the identities ourselves.

 Think of REQ and DEALER sockets as “clients” and REP and ROUTER sockets as “servers”.
-Mostly, you’ll want to bind REP and ROUTER sockets, and connect REQ and DEALER sockets to them.
-It’s not always going to be this simple, but it is a clean and memorable place to start.
+Mostly, you'll want to bind REP and ROUTER sockets, and connect REQ and DEALER sockets to them.
+It's not always going to be this simple, but it is a clean and memorable place to start.

 #### The REQ to REP Combination

-We’ve already covered a REQ client talking to a REP server but let’s take one aspect: the REQ client must initiate the message flow.
-A REP server cannot talk to a REQ client that hasn’t first sent it a request.
-Technically, it’s not even possible, and the API also returns an EFSM error if you try it.
+We've already covered a REQ client talking to a REP server but let's take one aspect: the REQ client must initiate the message flow.
+A REP server cannot talk to a REQ client that hasn't first sent it a request.
+Technically, it's not even possible, and the API also returns an EFSM error if you try it.

 #### The DEALER to REP Combination

-Now, let’s replace the REQ client with a DEALER.
+Now, let's replace the REQ client with a DEALER.
 This gives us an asynchronous client that can talk to multiple REP servers.
-If we rewrote the “Hello World” client using DEALER, we’d be able to send off any number of “Hello” requests without waiting for replies.
+If we rewrote the “Hello World” client using DEALER, we'd be able to send off any number of “Hello” requests without waiting for replies.

 When we use a DEALER to talk to a REP socket, we must accurately emulate the envelope that the REQ socket would have sent, or the REP socket will discard the message as invalid.
 So, to send a message, we: